Vinai/attribute-duplicator/app/code/community/Netzarbeiter/AttributeDuplicator/README.txt

 - None! :D

-If you have ideas for improvements or find bugs, please send them to vinai@netzarbeiter.com, with Netzarbeiter_AttributeCopy as part of the subject line.
+If you have ideas for improvements or find bugs, please send them to vinai@netzarbeiter.com, with Netzarbeiter_AttributeDuplicator as part of the subject line.